ED-LetsCode/Foodtable-Backend/README.md

 ## User requests

 [GET]
-- Get a User
+- Get a user
 - Get all existing users
-- Get all groups Where user is joined
+- Get all groups where user is joined
 - Get all active groups where user is joined
 - Get all orders from a user